-As part of ongoing evaluation an APC workshop was held on 26 November 2018 to develop a strategic Risk Register.
-The 4 areas scrutinised were:
+As part of ongoing evaluation an APC workshop was held on 26 November 2018 to develop a strategic risk register.
+The 4 areas that were scrutinised were:

-• Adult receives a person-centred response to concerns about their safety.

-- Adult receives an effective integrated response to address their needs for support and protection. - Adult Protection Committee provides effective leadership. - Adult Protection Committee works in partnership with service users and wider communities.
+- Adult receives a person centre response to concerns about their safety - Adult receives an effective integrated response to address their needs for support and protection - Adult Protection Committee provides effective leadership - Adult Protection Committee works in partnership with service users and wider communities

 Actions identified have been progressed and documented within the Improvement plan.
-The Risk Register has since been updated to include our COVID-19 response.
+A strategic risk register was developed which has been updated recently in to include COVID 19 response.

-7.5 Information for Elected Members and Members of Integration Joint Board (IJB)
+7.5 Information for elected member and members of Integration Joint Board (IJB)